MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/initial-sync-guidance.md

 ## Overview

-Before you turn on dual-write for an entity, you can run initial sync to handle existing data on both sides of Finance and Operations apps, and model-driven apps which the data is saved in Common Data Service(CDS); or you can just skip the initial sync to turn on the dual-write if there is no need to synchronize data between those two apps.
+Before you start dual-write on an entity, you can run an initial sync to handle existing data on both sides of Finance and Operations apps and customer engagement apps.
+You can skip the initial sync if you don't need to synchronize data between the two environments.

-Initial sync provides the ability to copy existing data from one app to another bidirectionally, as there are several considerations to run initial sync.
+The initial sync lets you copy existing data from one app to another bidirectionally, and there are several considerations to run initial sync.
+You might need to migrate data before your go-live.
+In that case, data can be loaded into one side through data migration and then synchronized to the other side through the initial sync.

-Basically, you may need to migrate data before Go-live, so in that case, data can be loaded into one side through data migration and synchronize to the other side through initial sync.
+Our recommendation for the initial sync:

-Our recommendation for single-thread entities (*) is to migrate data into Finance and Operations apps first and then trigger initial sync to move it over to CDS.
-The reason for that is to get the best performance comparing to sync from CDS into Finance and Operations for single-thread entities based on our lab testing.
++ [Single-threaded entities](#single-threaded-entities): Migrate data into the Finance and Operations app first and then trigger the initial sync to move the data over to Common Data Service.
+Based on our lab testing, that sequence has better performance than syncing from Common Data Service to Finance and Operations apps.

-For other multi-thread entities, migrate data into CDS first and then trigger initial sync to move it over to Finance and Operations apps.
++ Multi-threaded entities: Migrate data into Common Data Service first and then trigger the initial sync to move the data over to the Finance and Operations app.

 ## Considerations